-An important step toward achieving this goal debuted this week with the operation of a new zero emissions building at the Honsha Plant in Toyota City, Japan.
+An important step toward achieving this goal debuted this week with the installation of a new stationary fuel cell generator at the Honsha Plant in Toyota City, Japan.
 As the oldest of all Toyota factories, it is appropriate that Honsha is the first facility to introduce such technologies within a commercial environment.

 Read more: Finding the world’s oldest Toyota

-Now installed in the building is a collection of static hydrogen fuel cells.
-These are cells similar to those found in the Toyota Mirai but specifically developed for use in small offices.
-The stack not only supplies power to the demand control system (see graphic below) but diverts excess heat to the building’s air conditioning system.
+The 100kW electricity generator uses a pair of Toyota Mirai fuel cell system components, including its fuel cell stack, power control unit, air compressor and secondary battery.
+Working 24 hours a day, the stacks not only supply power to the demand control system (see graphic below) but divert excess heat to support the plant’s air conditioning system.
 If required, supplementary energy can be supplied directly from an array of solar cells or stored for later use within a bank of recycled Prius batteries.

 An important way to save energy, of course, is not to use energy when it is not needed.
-So the building is designed to maximise use of natural light and natural ventilation.
+Areas of the plant are therefore designed to maximise use of natural light and natural ventilation.

-Toyota will monitor the results of the fuel cell-based installation but expects to halve energy consumption within the building.
-Plans are therefore being laid to roll out this initiative at the plant’s other buildings and move steadily towards zero emissions throughout the Honsha facility.
+Toyota will monitor the results of the fuel cell-based installation but expects to halve energy consumption within parts of the plant.
+Plans are being laid to roll out the use of FC generators as private power generators and move steadily towards zero emissions in an increasing number of production facilities.